 As well as the Guardian, the journalists toured BBC Africa and Channel Four News and had lively – and at times emotional – exchanges with editors and reporters about ethics, best practices and how to cope with pressure.

-At all three organisations, the meetings with journalists went well beyond the allotted time, partly from curiosity about Rwanda, partly from awareness of the 1994 Genocide Against the Tutsi, partly from a desire to show solidarity with journalists working in difficult conditions.
+At all three organisations, the meetings with journalists went well beyond the allotted time, partly from curiosity about Rwanda, partly from awareness of the 1994 Genocide Against the Tutsi, and partly from a desire to show solidarity with journalists working in difficult conditions.

 There were some poignant moments.
 One of the Rwandans, after listening to a Channel Four editor talk about a major investigative scoop, questioned whether she deserved to describe herself as a journalist given the lack of such stories in Rwanda.
-The editor reassured her she was as much a journalist as he was given the restrictions she had to operate under in Rwanda.
+The editor reassured her she was as much a journalist as she was given the restrictions she had to operate under in Rwanda.

 There were a lot of no-holds barred conversations such as over the culpability of journalists in the genocide.
 The no-holds approach continued on a visit to Parliament to meet the deputy speaker in the Lords, Lord McFall, and former Conservative international development secretary Andrew Mitchell, who has made many trips to Rwanda.